fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the `js` folder from within fusioncharts-suite-xt to your project's JavaScript folder.
+> It is recommended that you copy the `js` folder from fusioncharts-suite-xt to your project's JavaScript folder.

-* The download package also contains **.aspx.vb** file under `fusioncharts-suite-xt > integrations > serverside-extensions > asp.net > asp.net-vb` folder.
+* The download package also contains **.aspx.vb** file under `fusioncharts-suite-xt > integrations > asp-vb` folder.

-* The download package also contains **.aspx.cs** file under `fusioncharts-suite-xt > integrations > serverside-extensions > asp.net > asp.net-cs` folder.
+* The download package also contains **.aspx.cs** file under `fusioncharts-suite-xt > integrations > asp` folder.

-This folder will also contain FusionCharts ASP.NET's native Export Handlers.
+The above folders will also contain FusionCharts ASP.NET's native Export Handlers.
 The folder structure is shown below:

 ![ASP.NET Folder Structure]({% site.baseurl %}/gif/aspnet-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `asp.net-vb` and `asp.net-cs` folders in the FusionCharts Suite XT package.
+> If you are using 3.12.2 or older versions, download v3.13.0 to get the `asp-vb` and `asp` folders in the FusionCharts Suite XT package.

-> It is recommended that you copy the above folders from within `fusioncharts-suite-xt > integrations > serverside-extensions > asp.net` to your project's JavaScript folder.
+> It is recommended that you copy the above folders from `fusioncharts-suite-xt > integrations` to your project's JavaScript folder.

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.